Why study this course?

 Discover how interior design responds to and reflects our ever-changing society.
 Based in London, you’ll work with industry leaders to gain hands-on skills and experience through a range of live commercial and community projects – from retail, workspace and hospitality projects to education and healthcare.
 Covering every aspect of interior design, you’ll gain all the skills you need to succeed in your career.

-Also, our interior design courses are ranked third in the UK in the Guardian University Guide 2023.
-We’re also second in the UK for teaching quality and fourth for course satisfaction.
+Our interior design courses are ranked fourth in the UK in the Guardian University Guide 2024.

 You can find out more about what to expect on the course in this video presentation from our Head of Interiors.